Chapter 1: Dreams Do Come True

 "I know, because you are going to tell me, after you save me."
 Her smile widened, exposing her pearly whites.
 The winds current subsided, and her hair rippled down her shoulders, while her cloak reverted to a more stagnant position.

 "What are you talking about?"
 Kuekuatsu's confusion was palpable, and his curiosity for the girl's identity grew, as well as his suspicion.

-    "You don't look like you're in any danger".
+"You don't look like you're in any danger."
 The boy stepped forward, reducing the distance between him, and the girl in the red cloak.
 He thought it was strange that she still had not answered his original question.
 Panning up and down, his eyes examined her from head to toe, seeing nothing, nor sensing anything threatening about her.
-His senses also confirmed that there were no potential dangers in the surrounding area.
-The only thing the boy saw or sensed was her innocence.
+His senses also confirmed that there was no one else lurking in the surrounding area.
+The only thing the boy saw or sensed was a girl simply asking for help.

 "Why don't you tell me who you are…so I can save you…" He said as he got closer to her.
 Each step he took was casual, as it was cautious.
 Although what she was saying wasn't making much sense to him, the boy felt compelled to at least try and comfort her.
 And more than that, he wanted to make sense of the situation.